Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Diffusion Models (DMs)

-These previous innovations have enabled the use of \glspl{dm} across a wide range of domains. \gls{ad} is a particularly impactful area where \glspl{dm} are used to generate realistic scenarios efficiently and controllably.
+These previous innovations have enabled the use of \glspl{dm} across a wide range of domains. \revB{These advances have also been adopted in large-scale commercial systems, such as Imagen, Stable Diffusion, and Adobe Firefly, which are illustrated in Figure~\ref{fig: LLM_timeline} as part of the \glspl{dm}' development timeline.} \gls{ad} is a particularly impactful area where \glspl{dm} are used to generate realistic scenarios efficiently and controllably.